 As part of the Outreach & Engagement Campaign for CURED, co-directors Bennett Singer and Patrick Sammon are partnering with LGBTQ groups, mental health organizations, historical societies, academic institutions, and community groups to host private screenings of the film.
-With COVID-19 still on the radar, all the screenings right now are virtual.
-If in-person screenings become possible during the year ahead, the team will shift its plans and may also offer hybrid events with both an in-person and virtual component.
-In the meantime, the producers are using a software platform (called Show&Tell) to connect with audiences that allows them to offer as many private virtual screenings as can be arranged (and funded).
-Each screening is co-branded with the host organization, and hosts have the option of recording a short video to introduce the film and welcome their members to the screening event.
+The producers are using a software platform (called Show&Tell) to connect with audiences that allows them to offer as many private screenings as can be arranged (and funded).
+Each screening is co-branded with the host organization.

 For each private screening event, CURED is available for a week on Show&Tell, so viewers can stream the film at their leisure.
 Near the end of the screening window, a live Q&A takes place on Zoom featuring a panel of experts and members of the film team.
 As in traditional Q&As, audience members are able to ask questions of the panelists and engage in an interactive discussion.
 The filmmakers collaborate with the co-host of each screening event to assemble a panel of their choosing that matches the goals of the event.
 Show&Tell allows screenings to be free, ticketed, or supported by donations.
 Here are details about how the platform works.

-Please contact the filmmakers for more information about hosting a virtual screening for your organization.
+Please contact the filmmakers for more information about hosting a screening for your organization.